 Non-alcoholic

-Many traditional Asian recipes go nicely with this easy-to-make drink.
-And a Chinese meal is no exception.
+Many traditional Asian recipes go nicely with this easy-to-make drink; a Chinese meal is no exception.
 In fact, green tea has been the most preferred form of tea in this country for millennia, from the time of the mythological Emperor Shennong.

-Unlike other varieties of tea which undergo a lengthy process of oxidation, green tea is only pan-fried lightly before being steeped in hot water.
-The resulting drink possesses a verdant green color and a herbaceous taste evocative of fresh-cut grasses.
+Unlike other varieties of tea, which undergo a lengthy oxidation process, green tea is only pan-fried lightly before being steeped in hot water.
+The resulting drink possesses a light green color and a herbaceous taste evocative of fresh-cut grasses.

 While brewing green tea sounds simple, different varieties require their own methods.
-By the rule of thumb, high-quality tea calls for cooler water and shorter steeping time than the substandard one.
+By the rule of thumb, high-quality tea calls for cooler water and shorter steeping time than substandard tea.
 Otherwise, the grassy sweetness of the tea will turn bitter.

 You’re probably familiar with Matcha from Japan.
-It is a kind of green tea that is steamed and ground into powder.
+It is a green tea steamed and ground into powder.
 Meanwhile, Chinese people only pan-fry their leaves before brewing them for a lighter and fresher taste.

 4. Oolong Tea